sha-ce/SSL-for-HAR/README.md

+# Self-Supervised Learning for Human Activity Recognition using Transformer

 ## Requirements
 If you would like to develop the model for your own use, you need to follow the instructions below.
 ### Installation